differentpla-net/differentpla-net.github.io/_posts/2025/2025-05-03-k8s-external-dns-synology.md

 I'm running a number of containers ([Forgejo]({% post_url 2025/2025-03-09-forgejo-synology-1 %}), Immich, etc.) on my Synology NAS.
 Because I want to use a wildcard _Let's Encrypt_ certificate for them, I needed them to resolve internally as (e.g.) `forgejo.differentpla.net`.
-I initially messed around with editing the dnsmasq configuration files, adding manual entries to my Pi-Hole server and forwarding the DNS to a [CoreDNS container on the NAS]({% post_url 2025/2025-03-30-coredns-synology %}).
+I initially messed around with editing the dnsmasq configuration files, then I tried adding manual entries to my Pi-Hole server and finally forwarding the DNS to a [CoreDNS container on the NAS]({% post_url 2025/2025-03-30-coredns-synology %}).

 This turned out to be over-complicated and brittle, so I bit the bullet and replaced dnsmasq with BIND, which makes it easier to add multiple authoritative zones, so I could add `differentpla.net` and `home.differentpla.net`.
 But when I